 PIC embraces an “Emergent Curriculum,” and our teachers are careful observers of children’s play and interests when developing topics of study.

 Depth over breadth: Studies usually last for a number of weeks (if not months) and are quite in-depth.
 Preschool-age children may participate in a lengthy study of “things that fly", while our youngest children may explore “paper” or “boxes” for many weeks.

 The theory of loose parts learning offers that children are encouraged to use greater imagination when given materials that allow for open-ended discovery.
 At PIC, every day materials (often recycled/reused objects) become vehicles for open-ended play.
 Children use loose parts in the classroom and on the playground.

 PIC's "Recycleteria" is a dedicated space where pine cones, sea glass, stones, shells, corks, fabric scraps, yarn and much more are collected.
 Here, teachers and children regularly choose items for their next project.

 We are dedicated to documenting the progress of learning over time and making that learning visible.
-PIC teachers take pictures and collect children’s drawings, works of art, and children’s own words) to display them in and outside of the classroom,
+PIC teachers take pictures and collect children’s drawings, works of art, and children’s own words to display in and outside of the classroom.